-Conclusion and Recommendations
+Conclusion

-While Westminster After Dark may have been intended to show the council in a good light trying to find some sort of middle way on a controversial issue, given the history of WCC and its relationship with business, the lack of some basic natural justice in the management of the assembly, and the unfortunate timing of announcements from Camden Council of its parallel processes, Westminster residents are at best confused, and in some cases cynical, angry and dismissive about the process that has been used.
+While Westminster After Dark may have been intended to show the council trying to find some sort of middle way on a controversial issue, the lack of some basic natural justice in the management of the assembly, and the unfortunate timing of announcements from Camden Council of its parallel processes, residents are at best confused, and in some cases angry and dismissive about the process that has been used.

-Violent crime, sexual crime and noise nuisance forcing people to leave their homes are serious issues about which the council is fully aware.
+Violent crime, sexual crime and noise nuisance forcing people to leave their homes are serious issues.
 Rather than reflect and document these concerns and possible mitigations for discussion the council has presented WAD in marketing terms (branded cups and bags) as some sort of cheerful opportunity much removed from people's lived experience in the areas most likely to be impacted by any decision on the NTE.
-Using words such as "vibrancy" to describe the council's objectives is just confusing when what is required is data led and forensic decision making that is linked to real human values such as health, safety and community.
-Over and over again we hear council talk about Westminster as a commercial opportunity, rather than a place where people live.
+Using words such as "vibrancy" to describe the council's objectives is just confusing when what is required is data led forensic decision making that is linked to real human values such as health, safety and community.